yuangliu/15618prj/docs/final.md

 ## Summary
 <!--A short (no more than a paragraph) project summary.
 If applicable, the summary should list your project deliverables (including what you plan to show at the parallelism competition) and what machines they ran on.-->

 In this project, we implemented **CuLSTM**, a _Domain-Specific Language_ (DSL) for _Long Short-Term Memory_ (LSTM).
 The DSL is able to generate CUDA code based on LSTM network definition and specification in Python.
 CuLSTM supports multiple LSTM variants, and allows great flexibility, such as user-defined loss function and parameters.
 The outcome is a productive Python interface, as well as a performant program running on GPU.
-The evaluations on GHC machines (with NVIDIA GeForce GTX 1080) showed that our implementation achieved a XXx speedup compared to the sequential version, and a XXx speedup compared to TensorFlow running on GPU.
+The evaluations on GHC machines (with NVIDIA GeForce GTX 1080) showed that our implementation achieved a 268x speedup compared to the sequential version, and a 25x speedup compared to TensorFlow running on GPU.

 ## Background
 <!--Describe the algorithm, application, or system you parallelized in computer science terms.
 (Recall our discussion from the last day of class.)
 Figure(s) would be really useful here.-->